-We provide a link between Foodbank Victoria, Second Bite, local food businesses and food relief agencies in the Yarra Ranges.
+We provide a link between Foodbank Victoria, OzHarvest, local food businesses and food relief agencies in the Yarra Ranges.

-We collect food from donors such as Foodbank Victoria, Second Bite and local food growers and businesses, and distribute it to agencies in the Yarra Ranges.
+We collect food from donors such as Foodbank Victoria, OzHarvest and local food growers and businesses, and distribute it to agencies in the Yarra Ranges.
 We are currently working with five agencies.

 We host and facilitate workshops for food relief agencies in the area to strengthen their organisational capacity and upskill their volunteers.

 Volunteer Your Time

 The only way for our initiatives to be successful is for the community to actively get involved.
 This is an easy way of contributing to the great work we do at Outer East Foodshare.
 Get in touch with any questions about how you can volunteer your time today.

 We are currently looking for the following volunteer roles:

 We are continually looking for ways to make it easier for our supporters to make a donation.
 We have now set up a dedicated page for credit card payments.